Nilando/velvetkernel.com/site/_posts/2025-07-29-newberry-caldera.markdown

 walked out into the lake for a quick swim.
 As we waded into the lake, bubbles started to rise from the lake floor with each step.
 A moment later it started to smell like eggs and we both crinkled our noses.
-We then noticed that the floor of the lake was actually quite warm compared to the water.
-We realized it must be sulfur and warm water getting through from some kind of hotspring!
+We then noticed that the floor of the lake was actually quite warm compared to the water and realized it must be sulfur and warm water coming through from some kind of hotspring!
 As I walked around a bit more my foot sunk through the sand and a bunch of bubbles rushed out of the ground with a strong sulfur smell.
-After that I thought I would enjoy the lake by just swim and avoid stirring up any more sulfur, but it was definitely a surprising experience!
+After that I thought I would enjoy the lake by just swimming and avoid stirring up any more sulfur, but it was definitely a surprising experience!

 <img src="/images/newberry_caldera_03.webp" alt="Swimming in East Lake" loading="lazy" style>

 We also still didn't have time for a few cool things that we will have to come back for.
-There are several mile long lavatubes (pyroducts) that you can hike through as well as a hike to the tops of a cinder cone thats covered in pumice rocks.
+There are several mile long lavatubes (pyroducts) that you can hike through as well as a hike to the top of a cinder cone thats covered in pumice rocks.
 Who knows, we just might be back in a year or two for a third visit.